Merging Duplicate Contacts

 Ensuring the client is not set up with multiple Connectworks accounts.

-Ensuring that updating a contacts personal information (such as phone number or address) will update their details held in all the associated entities.
+Ensuring that updating a contact's personal information (such as phone number or address) will update the details held in all the associated entities.

 Merging Contacts After Importing Companies or Setting Up Trusts